 How active are the fans of your competitors?

 As already mentioned: If you are purely interested in social media as a sales driver, then the user will notice it and it is almost impossible to gain their trust.
-But without trust there are no individual customer relationships.
-Exactly this should be one of your highest goals: To create a strong customer loyalty, a good reputation and a more intensive brand perception.
+But without trust, there are no individual customer relationships.
+Exactly this should be one of your highest goals: To create strong customer loyalty, a good reputation, and more intensive brand perception.
 How?
 Through regular exchange with E By regular exchange with your target group about your company and your products.
-It is important that a dialogue is created – respond to the customers and talk to them!
+It is important that dialogue is created – respond to the customers and talk to them!

 What goals do you want to support through social media?